 The most suitable camera for QDs is a high-quality DSLR camera with 35mm or medium format.
 These cameras are coupled mainly with a couple of lenses for normal (50mm), close-up, and wide-angle photography (17-35mm) and telephoto lens (70-200mm).

 Among all, close-up photography is majorly equipped.
-It replicates clear, close-up photographs of questioned documents which are later enlarged to view the writing characters and gives a more detailed examination than the paper itself.
+It replicates clear, close-up photographs of questioned documents which are later enlarged to view the writing characters and give a more detailed examination than the paper itself.

 How to take QDs photographs?
 Place the camera lens perpendicular to the document on a tripod stand and snap a photo in a proper lighting condition.
 The Tripod stand gives a stable hand to the camera eliminating any chance of distortion.